Study Investigator: John Curtis, PhD

-This study is even more outstanding because of the exceptional use of the IFAS mobile packing unit invented by Dr Rouse University of Florida.
-This mobile packing unit gives a high reliability of this agronomic study.
-Packing houses is usually where the results are severily corrupted.
+This study is even more outstanding because of the exceptional use of a mobile packing unit.
+This equipment gives a high reliability of this agronomic study.
+Packing houses is usually where the results can be easily corrupted. (traceability wise)

 One of the vicious effects of HLB is a noticeable increase in mature quality fruit drop.
 On infected trees, there is a serious decrease in the number of flowers that will set fruit and mature into marketable quality fruit.

 Mid-June Fruit Drop (natural drop due to fruit competition)increases.

 With HLB disease, early fruit drop is about 25-30% (Source: USDA, 2013).

 The trees infected with HLB are experiencing more and more fruit drop.